micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/IoT/index.md

 The communication mechanism of MQTT is based on a client-server architecture.
 This means that clients (MQTT Clients) are connected to a server (MQTT Broker) which is in charge of orchestrating the exchange of data using a publish-subscribe messaging pattern.
-That is, clients, publish messages associated with a particular Topic in the Broker, and this last redirects these messages to the clients subscribed to the Topic.
+In other words, clients publish messages associated with a particular Topic in the Broker, and this last redirects these messages to the clients subscribed to the Topic.

-So in MQTT, we can speak of some key concepts: Broker, client, Topic, Message, Publish and subscribe.
+So in MQTT, we can speak of some key concepts: Broker, Client, Topic, Message, Publish and Subscribe.
 Each of these concepts has its role and meaning:

 * The Broker acts as the backbone of the system.
     Dealing with the messages of topics.
-* The Clients are the parts in charge of publishing and receiving subscriptions data from the Broker.
+* The Clients are the parts in charge of publishing and receiving subscription data from the Broker.
 * The Topic is a channel of information.
 * Message a piece of information on a defined Topic.
 * Publish is the action of sending a Message for a defined Topic to the Broker.